 What’s the Community Like?

 The residents of Alexandria are some of the most educated, accomplished, and well-read in the country.
 It is a diverse city.
 People from countries all over the world make their home here as well as people who can trace their roots to Alexandria’s earliest settlers.
 Furthermore Alexandria’s citizens are incredibly generous with their time and talents.
 Organizations that promote the arts, early childhood development and education, adult programs for those with intellectual disabilities, college scholarship programs for the financially disadvantaged, and senior care thrive thanks to an active citizenry.

 Should You Make the Move to Alexandria?

 Recently, I met a newcomer to our area from Atlanta.
 When she found out she and her husband would be relocating to the DC area, her thoughts went to Georgetown, Capitol Hill, and Dupont Circle as great locations.
 But then two of her very best friends (who didn’t know one another) who lived in Alexandria invited her to visit our town before making any decisions.
 One friend, who happened to be a client of ours, told her about a house for rent in Old Town.
 The other friend, who coincidentally and unbeknownst to us or them has also bought a home from us, took her and her husband to dinner in Old Town.
-Our client then brought the newcomers to meet us at our recent Movie Night in Old Town at Waterfront Park, where people of all ages and backgrounds came to see Finding Nemo.
+Our client then brought the newcomers to meet us at a Movie Night we hosted in Old Town at Waterfront Park.
 She described the evening as something out of a storybook.
-Alexandria could not been more attractive to her as a place she wanted to live.
+Alexandria could not have been more attractive to her as a place she wanted to live.
 And that is such a typical reaction to our City.
-Alexandria, an attractive and heartwarming town.
+Alexandria is an attractive and heartwarming town.
 You gotta love where we live!